AlbertS789/dissertation/README.md

 At the end, the investigation suggest to use a model using deep Q-learning for the multi-agent context to suggest when it is a good moment to turn on or off each cooking and cleaning appliance per house.
 Showing reductions of up to 5.44\% in the total consumption of the environment, which represents a reduction of 154.21 kg CO2 on average per day, and saving up to 12.45 US dollars per month in one of the houses of the simulated environment.
 In addition, a system to show the performance of the customer alongside with the suggestion of the model is proposed, which gives access to the information not only through a light and responsive web site, but also through SMS.

-The given notebook shows the implementation used of this project, and gives an example using 25 episodes to gives a clear idea of how the project works, but for the dissertation more episodes were used.
+The given main notebook shows the implementation used of this project, and gives an example using 25 episodes to gives a clear idea of how the project works, but for the dissertation more episodes were used.
+In addition, the notebook used to check the data from Pecan Street Dataset is available.

 ### Accessing Pecan Street Dataset
 This project uses the Pecan Street Dataset (https://www.pecanstreet.org/dataport/) and their policy restricts the unauthorized share of the documents.
 Thefore, following there are the step to access to the data used in this investigation.